19balazs86/PlayingWithGenerativeAI/README.md

 ## Projects in the solution

-Prerequisite: the examples use the [OpenAI platform](https://platform.openai.com/api-keys).
-Assuming an environment variable (OpenAI__ApiKey) is present

 #### `SemanticKernel - ConsoleAppSK`

 - [E01_KernelInvokePrompt.cs](ConsoleAppSK/Examples/E01_KernelInvokePrompt.cs): Few examples of using the *Kernel* by calling the *InvokePrompt* method